 Before starting to build, take an inventory of this kit to make sure it is complete, and inspect the parts to make sure they are of acceptable quality.
 If any parts are missing or are not of acceptable quality, or if you need assistance with assembly, contact Product Support.
-When reporting defective or missing parts, use the part names exactly as they are written in the Kit Contents list.
+When reporting defective or missing parts, use the part names exactly as they are written in the Kit Contents list on this page.

-Great Planes Product Support: 3002 N Apollo Drive, Suite 1 Champaign, IL 61822 Telephone: (217) 398-8970, ext.
+Great Planes Product Support 3002 N. Apollo Drive, Suite 1 Champaign, IL 61822 Telephone: (217) 398-8970, ext.
 5 Fax: (217) 398-7721 E-mail: airsupport@greatplanes.com